-Stormwater quantity control area requirements Development Sandy Soils (Types A & B) Clay Soils (Types C & D) Small-scale residential development including: Alterations and additions Dwelling house Secondary dwellings Attached and semidetached dwellings Dual occupancies Two lot subdivision Ancillary structures A Deemed to Comply solution OR Provide a stormwater manastormwater mitigation (as percentage) requirements for all developed. gement plan that includes er B4.1 General All other development Infiltration requirements For on-site infiltration: Detention requirements For on-site detention: The rainfall depth for the 10% AEP event is to be infiltrated within the site without runoff, and The post-developed 1% AEP peak flow must not exceed the pre-developed 10% AEP peak flow from the site.
-The post-developed 1% AEP peak flow must not exceed the pre-developed 10% AEP peak flow from the site.
-For a regional stormwater quantity management system: quantity management system: The post-developed peak flow rate is to be less than the predeveloped flow rate for all flood events up to the 1% AEP.
+Stormwater quantity control area requirements Development Sandy Soils Clay Soils (Types A & B) (Types C & D) Small-scale residential development including: Alterations and additions Dwelling house Secondary dwellings Attached and semi-detached dwellings Dual occupancies Two lot subdivision Ancillary structures A Deemed to Comply solution can be used OR Provide a stormwater management plan that includes stormwater mitigation (as per B4.1 General requirements for all development).
+All other development Infiltration requirements Detention requirements For on-site infiltration: For on-site detention: 10% AEP event is to be infiltrated within the site without runoff, and The post-developed 1% AEP peak flow must not exceed the pre-developed 10% AEP peak flow from the site 1% AEP peak flow must not exceed the pre-developed 10% AEP peak flow from quantity management system: For a regional stormwater quantity management system: The post-developed peak flow rate is to be less than the pre-

-• The post-developed peak

-flow rate is to be less than

-the pre-developed flow

-rate for all flood events up

-to the 1% AEP.
+The post-developed peak flow rate is to be less than the pre-developed flow rate for all flood events up to the 1% AEP. developed flow rate for all flood events up to the 1% AEP. --- --